bunnam988/ad-blocker/README.md

 ****Implementation of Ad-Blokcer in RDK-B****

-ad-blocker.c will be running in the gateway and it will reach the server for the verdict.\n Server is also a linux machine in the LAN. we will load the ad-host file to the local mongodb database in the linux machine. we need to have mongod.service running locally in the linux machine.
+ad-blocker.c will be running in the gateway and it will reach the server for the verdict.
+Server is also a linux machine in the LAN. we will load the ad-host file to the local mongodb database in the linux machine. we need to have mongod.service running locally in the linux machine.